 To start, a category manager typically works with members of different procurement teams to develop a category plan that encompasses the products and services in their designated category.
 Then the category manager gathers data to find improvement opportunities.
 They work with stakeholders to identify, measure, and prioritize these changes to maximize efficiency.

 A model for category management might look like this:

 This first stage includes defining your category, examining current spend trends and business goals, forecasting demand, and considering stakeholder analysis.

 Market & Portfolio Analysis

 In the second stage, you may dig deeper into data across your entire market.
-This includes looking at macro analysis, trend analysis, a procurement market analysis, cost structure analysis, category positioning, and a SWOT analysis.
+This includes looking at macro analysis, trend analysis, procurement market analysis, cost structure analysis, category positioning, and SWOT analysis.

 Category Strategy & Levers

 The third step in the category management process includes evaluating current levers, selecting and prioritizing levers, and creating a to-be supplier portfolio for tracking and comparing potential suppliers.